Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_warfare/staticdefense/emplacement_weapons.md

 # cpds0
 **Counter-Projectile Defense System**<br>
 A pinnacle of computer technology, mechanical skill and sophisticated targeting software, this Emplacement is the worst enemy of anything that can fly, walk, or swim.
+It uses [long bullets].
 # cpds1
 Due to the astounding rate of fire, as well as fast tracking and response abilities, it is almost [impossible for targets to evade].
 Thanks to its advanced targeting system, it is the [best weapon for anti-projectile defense purposes], with the capability to [shoot down artillery projectiles in mid air].
 In order to do that, it needs to be linked to a [Radar](radar.md) or [Observers](#ir_observer0) in order to maximize the chances of successful interception.